 Does content creator just mean social media influencer?

-Alex Sedlak, a Whop creator and founder of Media Labs, coaches his mentees on using social media to create affiliate marketing content for brands on TikTok Shop.
+As Alex Sedlak, a Whop creator and founder of Media Labs, teaches his mentees - consistency and strategy turn social media into a real growth engine.

 Different types of content creation